a11yproject/a11yproject.com/_posts/2013-05-11-skip-nav-links.md

 </body>
 {% endhighlight %}

 **Disclaimer**: The mechanism by which skip navigation links work had for some time been broken in Webkit based browsers and has only [recently been fixed](https://code.google.com/p/chromium/issues/detail?id=37721).
-Until these browsers release the fixes, you may need to use a javascript polyfill to make skip nav links work.
+Until these browsers release the fixes, you may need to use a JavaScript polyfill to make skip nav links work.

 ### Notes
 * Jim Thatcher pioneered skip navigation links [as early as 1998](https://www.jimthatcher.com/skipnavold.htm)